w3f/Grants-Program/applications/Octan_Network.md

 - *Reputation Ranking System:* the key component of Octan Network, implemented adaptive Pagerank algorithms to initiate directed graph and compute reputation score from transactional data.
 Reputation scores and ranking list of onchain addresses are stored at reputation DB (as a warehouse) for query and analytical purposes later.
 - *Reputation Board:* an interface for users to search onchain addresses (and/or dapps), their reputation scores & ranking, onchain statistics.
 - *Analytics platform:* an interface for customers to query reputation scores, onchain statistics, visualize and analyze them, to extract social insights and segment users.
 The platform also provides an interface to label onchain entities, classify contracts and dapps into different categories (e.g. DeFi, NFT, DAO, socialfi, gamefi, etc), making onchain entities much easier to understand and analyze.
-- *1ID & soulbound token:* an wallet management tool, allowing users to mint soulbound token carrying their reputation score as a proof of trust and contribution onchain.
+- *1ID & Soulbound:* an wallet management tool, allowing users to mint soulbound token carrying their reputation score as a proof of trust and contribution onchain.
 Octan 1ID also offers interface for users to track their onchain activities.

 Current **Architecture Overview** of Octan Network